 - 1/4 cup shaved parmesan cheese

-Slice baguette or ciabatta into ~ 1 inch thick slices.
-Grill bread on both sides.
+- Slice baguette or ciabatta into ~ 1 inch thick slices.
+Toast bread.

 - Top bread with tomato mixture, and sprinkle with shaved parmesan cheese.
 Also drizzle with some of the balsamic vinegar/olive oil juice from the tomato mixture to get lots of flavor onto the Bruschetta.